 However, 1Password may not be your cup of tea.
 All its versions are a bit clunky, and working around them isn’t intuitive enough.
 But most importantly, it doesn’t have a free version.

 If you don’t want to sign up for that sort of commitment without a trial, you shouldn’t use 1Password.
 Fortunately, we have about three alternatives to 1Password that will have you miss out on nothing.
 Check these out below!

 TL;DR If you’re not too thrilled at the prospect of making a big investment in something without getting some practical use out of it, then try out these three perfect 1Password alternatives.

-Best Alternatives to 1Password
+Best Alternatives to 1Password in 2023

 We have looked at the most popular and best password managers going around the internet these days.
 None fit the profile of 1Password more closely than these three.
 So, here you go – check out the list for yourself.